Our 2025 Targets

 By joining the U.S. Plastics Pact, activators agree to collectively deliver against these four action items:

-Define a list of packaging that is to be designated as problematic or unnecessary by 2021 and take measures to eliminate them by 2025
+Define a list of plastic packaging that is to be designated as problematic or unnecessary by 2021 and take measures to eliminate them by 2025

 100% of plastic packaging will be reusable, recyclable, or compostable by 2025